scbcn/scbcn18/talks.md

 # Awesome #scbcn18 talks and workshop (There could be changes)

-## Sessions in english
+## Talks in English

-- Clean Code, Clean Tests, Clean Life
+- Calisthenics - Smells - SOLID - Cohesion / Cupling connecting the dots
 - Communication Antipatterns and where to find them
 - Continuous Deployment With Jenkins X And Kubernetes
 - Developer Responsibility Principle